 Adam is also CCF Apprenticeship Sponsor.
 CCF offers 3 registered apprenticeship programs: Landscaping, Welding and Metal Fabrication.
 The Landscaping requires 2,000 hours of on the job training as well as 170 curriculum hours.
 The welding apprenticeship requires 6000 hours of on the job training plus an additional 450 hours of related classroom education/instruction.
-The fabricating apprenticeship requires 8000 hours of on the job training plus an additional 635 hours of classroom education/instruction.
+The fabricating apprenticeship requires 8000 hours of on the job training for the job training and different education/instruction.
 Once an incarcerated individual fulfills these requirements, he receives a journeyman certificate from the U.S. Department of Labor.
 This will help reduce the likelihood of recidivism by giving the offender a great opportunity for future employment in the community.
 Two individuals successfully completed their on the job training and curriculum hours and earned the Journeyman Certificate from the Department of Labor in FY18!